 Cons

-• Are there any concerns with the job site that would require extended labor hours or additional safety equipment?
+- Will the job site require extended labor hours or additional safety equipment?

-• Create an emergency fund of at least 6 months of business expenses.
+Every strategic business knows it’s critical to plan for the unexpected.
+Create an emergency fund of at least 6 months of business expenses.
+This prepares you for fluctuations in revenue and surprise business expenses.

 Comprehensive Cost Calculations for Plumbing Jobs